 Module F will provide the student with the theory and hands-on skills involved in phlebotomy and basic lab procedures.
 Students will explore the profession of phlebotomy and perform basic laboratory skills.
 Students will draw blood samples, collect non-blood specimen samples and perform simple laboratory procedures.
+This module examines the blood system and lymphatic and immune systems.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: None.
-Lecture Hours: 40 Lab Hours: 40
+Prerequisite: HCIN Lecture Hours: 40 Lab Hours: 40

 Module G - Physical Therapy and Occupational Therapy and Advanced Clerical Skills 7.0 Quarter Credits Module G will provide the student with the basic theory and hands-on applications involved in the field of physical therapy and occupational therapy as they relate to the patient care technician, the physical therapy aide, and the occupational therapy aide.
+This module examines the skin and the sense organs (the eye and ear).
 Students will perform basic procedures required of physical and occupational therapy aides and identify various therapeutic modalities used in both physical therapy and occupational therapy.
-In this module students prepare medical chart forms, transcribe physician orders and performed computer based advanced clerical skills.
+In this module students will be introduced to various types of communication devices used by the healthcare team, prepare medical chart forms and charges, transcribe physician orders and performed computer-based advanced clerical skills.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: None.
-Lecture Hours: 60 Lab Hours: 20
+Prerequisite: HCIN Lecture Hours: 60 Lab Hours: 20